nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/reference/database-upgrade-tool-reference.md

 ## Configuring the Upgrade Tool

 The core upgrade requires configuration.
-The simplest way is to use the upgrade tool to create your configuration files.
+The simplest way is to use the upgrade tool to create your configuration files on the fly.
 Here's an example interaction with the upgrade tool's command line interface:

 ```
 Please enter your application server (tomcat):